TTK4130/ttk4130.github.io/docs/animation.rst

 .. warning::

     This is a sparsely maintained Python package.
-It's simple to use, but since compatability is not guaranteed, use it at your own risk.
+It's simple to use, but since compatibility is not guaranteed, use it at your own risk.

-`Pythreejs <https://pythreejs.readthedocs.io/en/stable/>`_ is a Jupyter widgets based notebook extension (libary made specifically for Jupyter notebooks) that makes it possible to use some of the capabilities of the widely popular 3D animation framework `threejs <https://threejs.org>`_.
+`Pythreejs <https://pythreejs.readthedocs.io/en/stable/>`_ is a Jupyter widgets based notebook extension (library made specifically for Jupyter notebooks) that makes it possible to use some of the capabilities of the widely popular 3D animation framework `threejs <https://threejs.org>`_.
 From the name you probably figured out that threejs is written in Javascript.
 Since we use Python in this course we'll introduce threejs through pythreejs first, and then take a look at threejs.
 In this section we'll go through a simple example using pythreejs.
 We'll introduce concepts such as *scenes*, *cameras* and much more.